darklab8/fl-darklint/README.md

 ## Description

-- Set of dev tools for Freelancer Discovery community, in order to help them in their effort
+- Set of dev tools for Freelancer Discovery community, in order to help them in their configurational effort
 - Main goal is to create classic linter for game files, whichi can autofix config files
 - For tool usage was developed freelancer ini reader/writer with easily mapping variables to access in ORM - object relational mapping fashion.
 This alone allows quickly accessing any config data with least amont of code effort for additional features.